EricMFink/ProfessionalResponsibility/_outlines/LegalProfession.md

 ### Orientation Toward Work

-> Today the term “professional” refers more to a prescribed attitude toward any work than the status of some work.
+> Today the term “professional" refers more to a prescribed attitude toward any work than the status of some work.
 To act like a professional—to be professional in one’s work—calls for subjective investment in and identification with work, but also a kind of affective distancing from it.
-A professional invests his or her person in the job but does not “take it personally” when dealing with difficult co-workers, clients, patients, students, passengers, or customers.
+A professional invests his or her person in the job but does not “take it personally" when dealing with difficult co-workers, clients, patients, students, passengers, or customers.
 As an ideal of worker subjectivity, this requires not just the performance of a role, but a deeper commitment of the self, an immersion in and identification not just with work, but with work discipline.
-The popular injunction to “be professional,” to cultivate a professional attitude, style, and persona, serves as one way that the autonomy, especially of immaterial workers, can be managerially constituted up and down the post-Fordist labor hierarchy.
+The popular injunction to “be professional," to cultivate a professional attitude, style, and persona, serves as one way that the autonomy, especially of immaterial workers, can be managerially constituted up and down the post-Fordist labor hierarchy.

 Kathi Weeks, _The Problem with Work: Feminism, Marxism, Antiwork Politics, & Postwork Imaginaries_ (2011:74)